mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 as an array using `article.comments.getAll()`.

 Note that the `comments` field is outside of the `data class` constructor.
-This is intentional since the `comments` field is not really a field but a computed property and thus cannot stand as a constructor parameter. `comments` is hence lazy &emdash;
-it is evaluated every time it is read; when it is read, a database `select` is run.
+This is intentional since the `comments` field is not really a field but a computed property and thus cannot stand as a constructor parameter. `comments` is hence lazy — it is evaluated every time it is read; when it is read, a database `select` is run.
 This is to prevent the `comments` property from appearing in `Article.toString()` return value so that logging a newly created article, which does call `toString()`, won't run the select.